HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 "We work around your business hours—install during closed hours (nights, weekends, Mondays for restaurants) to avoid disrupting customers.
 No markup for after-hours installation."

 River North restaurant.
 AC dies during July Saturday dinner rush (95° outside, 85° inside dining room).
 Customers leave, reservations canceled.
-Lost revenue: $5,000 (250 covers x $20 average).
-Emergency repair: $800 for compressor replacement.
+An unexpected failure can drive away customers and require an urgent major repair.

 Prevention: Quarterly Maintenance